 As you can see from the attached image.

-These links help Search Engine bots while crawling your site to see the other relative information on your site or other sites.
-It also helps to build authority when you are linking other authoritative sites
+These links help Search Engine bots crawl your site to see the other relative information on your site or other sites.
+It also helps to build authority when you are linking other authoritative sites.

-Make these links in an easy navigational way, so it can help users.
-While adding “open in new tab” helps your audience to see the linked pages in the new tab this way, they get no distraction from the current page, and your on-site time will increase.
+Make these links in an easy navigational way so that it can help users.
+While adding “open in new tab” allows your audience to see the linked pages in the new tab this way, they get no distraction from the current page, and your on-site time will increase.

 Media or Images Alt Tags